Study a Master/Doctorate in Zimbabwe, Harare

 Southern African landlocked country

-- Zimbabwe: Ruins of Great Zimbabwe in Shona language
+- Zimbabwe: Ruins of the Great Zimbabwe in Shona language

 -